0xhashrunner/gfx-modules/README.md

 - IBM Plex Mono as your font, you can simply [install it locally on your machine](https://github.com/IBM/plex/releases) for now and artworks will render correctly in your browser.
 - p5.js or three.js in your GFX module, simply copy paste the minified code into your modules script tag variable.

-More example contracts will be provided soon™ and running ethfs locally should also be possible.
+More example contracts will be provided soon™ and running ethfs locally should also be possible too so I'll look into that next.

-Enjoy,
+Let me know if you have any questions or want to discuss ideas.

+Thanks and enjoy,

 hashrunner